MrAFirm/Libft/README.md

 It consists of Makefile, libft.h, and all your .c files which contain set functions.

-Feel free to make this as reference code, but if you really decide to copy and paste the whole thing, then what are you actually here for?
+Feel free to use this as reference code, but if you really decide to copy and paste the whole thing, then what are you actually here for?